 From the data, it can be tempting to conclude that trying to make it without a degree might be a valid solution, but this isn’t the case.

-While it's true that that it's currently challenging for graduates, it's even harder for those without degrees.
-Paul Taylor, the executive Vice President of the Pew Research Center says:
+While it’s true that it’s currently challenging for graduates, it’s even harder for those without degrees.
+Paul Taylor, executive vice president of the Pew Research Center, says: